johnpapa/Angular-NuGet/README.md

 Angular-NuGet
 =============

-NuGet Repo for Angular Packages
+AngularJS NuGet package creation.

+By Scott Hanselman and John Papa

+*Thanks to Scott for the automation*

 A series of Angular NuGet packages, with the philosphy of '1 Package Per Module'.